-The confidence in those sentences is infectious, which it has to be because left to my own inclinations, I will make God into a stern taskmaster who not only hides God’s Will but also makes it conditional.
+The confidence in those sentences is infectious, which it has to be because left to our own inclination, we make God a stern taskmaster who not only hides His Will but also makes it conditional.
 Failure, not success, becomes the salient characteristic of the relationship.
-But A Course in Miracles insists that what God is is not up to me and – more than that – that my ideas about God are wrong.
+But A Course in Miracles insists that what God is is not up to us and – more than that – that our ideas about God are wrong.

 The course’s insistence that God is here and that opportunities to remember God’s will abound hinges on the simple truth that our brothers and sisters are everywhere around us (T-9.VII.1:4-6).
 Even when we are physically alone, they are with us.
 And they are the means by which God and love are remembered.
-Thus, you are my salvation, as I am yours, and the realization of this truth is what saves us (M-1.1:2).
+Thus, you are my salvation, as I am yours, and this realization is what saves us (M-1.1:2).

 Accept your brother in this world and accept nothing else, for in him you will find your creations because he created them with you.
 You will never know that you are co-creator with God until you learn that your brother is co-creator with you (T-9.VI.7:8-9).

-I write often about service.
-Service is a form of attention to our brothers and sisters, and all it sees is our mutual need to remember Christ.
+Service is a form of attention given to our brothers and sisters, and all it sees is our mutual need to remember Christ.
 The form this attention takes in the world will vary – hugs, monetary donations, careful listening, leaving alone, baking cookies, building a house.
-The content never varies.
-It is always love respond to the call for love.
+Yet the content never varies.
+It is always love responding to the call for love.
 That is what it means to be home in God.

 How do we know what form this love or attention should take?
 In a sense, we don’t.
-The ego can never know it, because the ego doesn’t do love, and it doesn’t hear any calls for love, and it isn’t interested in healing itself.
-This is why we need to be in relationship with the Holy Spirit, which does know, and will teach us, so long as we are humble and open.
+The ego can never know it, because the ego doesn’t offer love, and it doesn’t hear calls for love, and it isn’t interested in healing itself.
+This is why we need to be in relationship with the Holy Spirit, which does know, and will teach us, so long as we are humble and open and willing to learn.

-The Holy Spirit – which is inherent in us as healed or unsplit mind – remembers God’s Will and will naturally extend it, so long as we can get out of its way.
+The Holy Spirit – which is inherent in us as healed or unsplit mind – remembers God’s Will and naturally extends it, so long as we can get out of its way.

 With the grandeur of God in you, you have chosen to be little and to lament your littleness.
 Within the system that dictated this choice the lament is inevitable (T-9.VII.6:5-6).

-The ego cannot help us out of this mess, because it made this mess, and needs this mess for its survival (T-9.VII.5:3).
+The ego cannot help us out of this mess, because it made this mess, and needs this mess for its survival (e.g., T-9.VII.5:3).
 It is the ego who creates a sense of alienation from God; it is spirit who teaches that alienation is not God’s Will.

-We need, then, that sense of quiet and attentiveness in which the Holy Spirit comes gently forward to remind us of what we are in truth.
-In that reminder, we also remember God’s Will, which is love – but not love on the world’s terms, which is always premised on getting something, but rather love on Heaven’s terms, which is premised on eternally giving everything away, which is the only way to actually have anything worth having.
+We need, then, a sense of quiet and attentiveness in which the Holy Spirit can come gently forward to remind us of our status as children of a loving God.
+In that reminder, we also remember that God’s Will is love.
+But not love on the world’s terms, which is always premised on getting something at another’s expense, but rather love on Heaven’s terms, which is premised on eternally giving everything away, which is the only way to actually have anything worth having.

 It’s okay that this sound confusing or idealistic or naive.
 If we are being honest, it cannot really sound otherwise.
 To the ego, radical love and equality is nonsensical and even dangerous.
-It is only when we make space for the Holy Spirit, that the clear and constructive wisdom of A Course in Miracles is revealed.
+It is only when we make space for the Holy Spirit that the clear and constructive wisdom of A Course in Miracles is revealed.